Design Solutions For a Safe, Functional & Stylish In-Ground Trampoline

 Solutions:

-- Install a French drain or a simple gravel drainage system to direct water away from the trampoline.
+• Install a French drain or a simple gravel drainage system to channel water away.

-- Add a layer of landscape fabric and gravel at the bottom of the pit to improve water absorption.
+• Add landscape fabric and gravel at the bottom of the pit for better absorption.

 Foundation prep